hack-along/EquinoxUnconf/content/blocks/share.md

 ---
-title: Share
+title: Participation
-subtitle: Participate artfully
+subtitle: Be artful
----